Guan Zhong

 Through Guan Zhong's reforms and skilful diplomacy Qi became the most powerful of the feudal states and Duke Huan became the first of the Five Hegemons.
 Though knowledge of his reforms is limited, in particular he instituted a famous fiscal policy known as "balancing the light and the heavy", associated with salt and iron monopolies.
-Though otherwise a diverse work, the Guanzi compilation making use of his name makes similar such recommendations.
+Otherwise a diverse work, the Guanzi compilation making use of his name makes similar such recommendations.

 Life

 Youth and friendship with Bao Shuya

 Guan Zhong, a descendant of either Shu Xian of Guan or King Mu of Zhou, was born in Yingshang, and became acquainted with Bao Shuya at an early age, when they became business partners.
 The Shiji records that, as partner, Guan Zhong often took more than his share of the profits, in effect cheating Bao Shuya.
 Bao, however, recognised his impoverished background and was not offended.

 Tutors of different princes

 Subsequently, Guan Zhong was appointed tutor to Prince Jiu, the younger brother of the ruling Duke Xiang of Qi.
 Bao Shuya, meanwhile, became tutor to Jiu's younger brother, Prince Xiaobai.

 In 686 BC, Duke Xiang was murdered in a palace coup by two of his ministers, who then installed Gongsun Wuzhi, a scion of the ducal house, as the new Duke.
 Recognising that they were in mortal danger, both Prince Jiu and Prince Xiaobai fled with their respective tutors.
 Prince Jiu fled to the State of Lu, while Prince Xiaobai went to the State of Ju.